damianhakert/damianhakert.github.io/source/posts/2012-11-13-continuous-integration-server-from-gitlab.html.md

 **GitLab CI supports only git SCM.**

-**GitLab CI requires present of GitLab instance with web hooks setup to make builds automatically**
+**GitLab CI requires present of GitLab instance with webhooks setup to make builds automatically**

 ### How it works: